-1. Not wearing sunglasses
+1. Eye care errors: not wearing sunglasses

 That’s why it’s important to protect yourself early on and make sure the lenses in your sunglasses are high quality.